Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 <!--- CLEAR -->

-If you run the above code you'll see that it does not always print zero, though it may depend on the timings of your machine you may need to tweak timeouts in this example to actually see non-zero values.
+If you run the above code, you'll see that it does not always print zero, though it may depend on the timings of your machine.
+You may need to tweak the timeout in this example to actually see non-zero values.

-> Note that incrementing and decrementing `acquired` counter here from 100K coroutines is completely safe,
+> Note that incrementing and decrementing `acquired` counter here from 100K coroutines is completely thread-safe,
-> since it always happens from the same main thread.
-More on that will be explained in the chapter
+> since it always happens from the same thread, the one used by `runBlocking`.
-> on coroutine context.
+> More on that will be explained in the chapter on coroutine context.
 >
 {type="note"}

-To work around this problem you can store a reference to the resource in the variable as opposed to returning it from the `withTimeout` block.
+To work around this problem you can store a reference to the resource in a variable instead of returning it from the `withTimeout` block.

 ```kotlin